The Nyack Marina

 Today, the Nyack Marina can accommodate 43 boats; slips are available to Nyack residents and non-residents alike.
 The marina also has a municipal launch ramp, with permits for either daily or seasonal use, as well as a new a storage rack for kayaks that can be rented on a seasonal basis.

 Improvements to the marina are ongoing.
-The Village is currently in the process of demolishing the deteriorating waterfront restaurant within the marina, and is soliciting ideas from restaurants and marina operators for new plans for the site that will revitalize the Nyack waterfront.
+The Village has demolished the deteriorating waterfront restaurant within the marina, and is soliciting ideas from restaurants and marina operators for new plans for the site that will revitalize the Nyack waterfront.
 In addition, improvements are being made to maximize parking and improve the surfacing of the parking areas.
-Another major project this fall is the construction of a pedestrian bridge over the inlet that will connect the marina to Memorial Park.
+Another major project was completed in Fall 2020 is the construction of a pedestrian bridge over the inlet that connects the marina to Memorial Park.
 A Waterfront Committee within the Nyack Parks Commission has been convened to help develop a longer-term plan for additional improvements and activities that will improve access to, and the use of, all of Nyack’s waterfront resources, including the Nyack Marina.